GiladLeef/BitForces/README.md

 # BitForces
 This is a team-work project for cracking lost passwords wallet.dat files.
-We use Passware, not hashcat.
+We use Passware, not Hashcat.

 https://t.me/BitForcers